2019 Update: This trail is featured in our new guidebook, Urban Hikes Washington, available July 2020. Check it out to learn more!

 Parking is limited at the southern end of the trail, but a parking lot is located up the street from the northern trailhead.
 From this parking lot, head down Second Street to Bay View-Edison Road.
 Even on cold and rainy days, the path would be a good option to cure cabin fever as it is level, and the gravel well maintained.
 Bring a snack and a friend to share with.

-For additional information on Padilla Bay, including how to pronounce Padilla, check out the following:
+For additional information on Padilla Bay, check out the following:

 Washington State Department of Ecology